 Here are ten common illegal things landlords do and what you can do about it.

-hash-mark10 Things A Landlord Cannot Do
+Things a Landlord Cannot Do in 2024

 1. Discriminate